spencertipping/www/datacenter.md

 ## Configuring stuff
 ### Bonding for 2Gbps network on gigabit hardware
 You can't get 2x throughput on bonded links using an unmanaged gigabit switch, and you probably don't want to live with 125MB/s NFS IO.
-To get 250MB/s, you need either two unmanaged switches or one managed switch with vlan support.
+To get 250MB/s you need either two unmanaged switches or one managed switch with vlan support.
 [This
 post](http://louwrentius.com/achieving-450-mbs-network-file-transfers-using-linux-bonding.html)
-explains the technique involved; in more practical terms, here's the configuration I did:
+explains the technique involved.
+Here's the configuration I'm using:

 #### `/etc/modules`
 You have to load the `bonding` module or nothing will work.
 Found this out the